-The counting of votes will commence from noon, Saturday 8 October 2022 at the offices of Independent Election Services Ltd, Level 2, 198 Federal Street, Auckland.
+The counting of votes will commence from noon, Saturday 11 October 2025 at the electoral office, 167 Victoria Street West, Auckland.

-As soon as practicable following the close of voting, progress results will be made available, these are likely to reflect approximately 92% of the votes cast.
-Once all sealed ballot boxes have been received from the council office and service centre these will be processed and included to form the preliminary results.
+As soon as practicable following the close of voting, progress results will be made available, these are likely to reflect approximately 90% of the votes cast.